-Since 2013 Peoplecorp has been partnering with Universities across NSW in the development and management of an innovative HR Undergraduate scheme for final year students studying HR as their major.
+Since 2013 Peoplecorp has been partnering with Universities across NSW in the development and management of an innovative HR Undergraduate scheme for University students studying HR and business related degree as their major.

 Whilst the theory studied at University gives students one perspective, we work with a variety of businesses across a range of industries encouraging them to support top tier students experience HR in practice.

 To date we have placed many HR Undergraduates with nearly 25% of our interns impressing their sponsor company so much they were offered a permanent role post-graduation.

 We believe it’s important to help the next generation of HR talent obtain tangible experience; therefore we don’t charge recruitment fees for the 3-month placement.
 We will do all the research, screening and recruitment and we simply ask that you pay the interns the fair minimum wage for the work they do.
 We are proud to say this pro-bono scheme has proven to be mutually beneficial for employers and undergraduates alike.